mkmat/Z1plus-code/README.md

     perl ./Z1+SP-to-data.pl

+## How to visualize or inspect a single chain with all chains entangled with it?

+This may done most conveniently using our script

+    perl ./extract-single-chain-entanglements.pl <ChainId> [-folded] [-txt] [-SP] [-ee] [-o=..]

+Upon entering a chain ID, the script generates a lammps-formatted data file (format: id mol type x y z, no charges) that contains the selected chain along with all chains entangled with it.
+Note that the generated data file contains unfolded coordinates by default.
+In this new data file, all atoms and bonds of the original chains have type 1.
+By default, the name of the created data file is entangled-with-chain-<ChainId>.data If the script is called without arguments, it returns the following description.

+    ChainID
+        A number between 1 and number of chains present in your system.
+    -folded
+        If you prefer to create a data file with folded coordinates, add the -folded option.
+    -txt
+        If you prefer to have the coordinates saved in txt-format, add the -txt option.
+    -SP
+        Add the shortest paths of all chains (atom and bond type 2) to the created data file.
+    -ee
+        Add the end-to-end bonds (bond type 3) to the created data file.
+    -o=<filename>
+        Write the data file to <filename> instead of using the default.

 ## Are there benchmark configurations to test my own implementation of Z1+?

 Yes, some of the benchmark configurations treated in the publication are available from the benchmark-configurations directory.